f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-azure-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 1. From CLI run the "az login" command
 2. If the Azure CLI can open your default browser, it initiates authorization code flow and opens the default browser to load an Azure sign-in page
 3. Sign in with your account credentials in the browser
+4. If you have multiple Azure subscriptions, select the appropriate subscription ID in which the resources should be billed using the az account set command

 .. image:: assets/azlogin.png
    :width: 100%